annnnnne0811/MusicVisuals23/README.md

 To achieve this goal, we made a menu that gives the user 4 options 1.
 Anne, 2.Airish, 3.Mena, 4.Paris , by pressing one of the options it will bring you to one of the programmers thoughts about the song.

--- Description of programmers assignment --

-1. Anne

-In Annes assignment it has clouds that go with the beat and flowers rotating

-2. Airish

-3. Mena

-4. Paris